transdigiware/blockchain/howto/ibp-v2-troubleshooting.md

 This problem happens when the PKCS #11 proxy that is associated with the HSM is unreachable to due a network problem or if the proxy restarts after the node has connected to it.
 {: tsCauses}

-To re-establish communications between the node and the proxy, restart the failing node by deleting the pod.
+To re-establish communications between the node and the proxy, restart the failing node by deleting the pod associated with the node.
 A new pod will be created and the connection with the PKCS #11 proxy is restored.
 Use the following steps to restart the failing node:
 {: tsResolve}
 - List the pods: `kubectl get pods -n <NAMESPACE>`
 - Delete the pod: `kubectl delete pod -n <NAMESPACE> <PODNAME>`